spember/gr8conf-2012-workshop/Instructions.md

 ## About this App

 The included Grails application, called 'twitterMonitor', is intended as an introduction in how to build responsive, API-driven, JavaScript-heavy applications.
-The overall purpose of this sample application is allow a user to monitor Twitter for a set of keywords, and their occurances within Tweets.
-The number of occurences are tallied and displayed to the user, as well as the Tweets.
+The overall purpose of this sample application is allow a user to monitor Twitter for a set of keywords, and their occurrences within Tweets.
+The number of occurrences are tallied and displayed to the user, as well as the Tweets.

 While all code is bundled within one Grails application, it is helpful to think of this as two separate applications, the client-side and the server-side.
 The server-side component is largely already complete, and this guide instead focuses on how to rebuild the client-side code.
 Below are high-level descriptions of each.